JuliaData/DataFramesMeta.jl/docs/src/index.md

 ```

 !!! warning
-    The macros `@orderby` and `@with` do not transparently call underlying DataFrames.jl functions.
+    The macros `@orderby` and `@attach` do not transparently call underlying DataFrames.jl functions.
 Escaping entire transformations should be considered unstable and may change in future versions.

 !!! warning
     Row-wise macros such as `@rtransform` and `@rsubset` will not automatically wrap functions in `src => fun => dest` in `ByRow`.